thomassuedbroecker/ce-cns-problem/documentation/README.md

 ![](images/cns-ce-example-application-00.png)

-The following diagram shows the architecture of the sample application.
+The following diagram shows the architecture of the example application.
 There is a `web-app` frontend application that serves the Javascript/Vue.js code to the browser.
 The `web-app` code running in the browser invokes a REST API of the `web-api` microservice.
 The `web-api` microservice in turn invokes a REST API of the `articles` microservice. [`Keycloak`](https://www.keycloak.org/) is used for the `Identity and Access Manegement` of that microservices based application.
 To see the results in the web application, users need to be authenticated and they need to have the role `user`.

 The image below shows the dependencies of the example: